oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 2. Type **WebLogic** in the search box and then click **Oracle WebLogic Server Enterprise Edition BYOL** as shown below.
     ![search stack](images/search-stack.png)

-3. Select the latest version available and choose your compartment and check the box for accepting the terms and condition.
+3. Select the latest version available and choose your **compartment** name from the data sheet and check the box for accepting the terms and condition.
 Click **Launch Stack**.
     ![launch stack](images/launch-stack.png)

 4. In **Stack information** section, leave everything default and click **Next**.
     ![stack info](images/stack-info.png)

 5. Enter your username as **Resource Name Prefix** and Click **Paste SSH key** and paste the content of **id_rsa.pub** file as shown below.
+Make sure you use your username as prefix, as we will use this in further labs.
+For example, if your username is userN, then your Resource Name Prefix will be userN.
     ![resource prefix](images/resource-prefix.png)
-    > Make sure you use your username as prefix, as we will use this in further labs.
-For example, if your username is userN, then your Resource Name Prefix will be userN.

 6. Check the box for the  **Create a Virtual Cloud Network**, **Provision Load Balancer**,  **Enable Application Performance Monitoring**, **Enable Autoscaling** as shown below.
     ![enable config](images/enable-config.png)
     > Make sure the box for **OCI Policies**, **Enable Authentication Using Identity Cloud Service**, **Enable Exporting Logs to OCI Logging Service** are unchecked.

 7. In **Virtual Cloud Networking** section, enter the name for Virtual Cloud Networking Name as shown below.
+If your username is userN, then enter the name as **userNvcn**.
     ![vcn name](images/vcn-name.png)
     > If your username is userN, then enter the name **userNvcn**.